Trump Picks ‘John’ Huntsman for Russia Ambassador, Probably Means Jon Huntsman

 The White House announced on Tuesday that Jon Huntsman will be nominated as the U.S. ambassador to Russia, which is awkward for a number of reasons.
-First, there’s the whole Russia election hacking scandal, which was highlighted again on Tuesday when it emerged that President Trump had an undisclosed meeting with Russian President Vladimir Putin.
+First, there’s the whole Russia-election-hacking scandal, which was highlighted again on Tuesday when it emerged that President Trump had an undisclosed meeting with Russian president Vladimir Putin.

 Then there’s Huntsman’s personal history with Trump.
-As noted when reports emerged in March the former Utah governor – who’s previously served as ambassador to Singapore and China – was headed to Moscow, Trump attacked Huntsman about a month after he ended his 2012 campaign:
+As noted when reports emerged in March that the former Utah governor — who previously served as ambassador to Singapore and China — was headed to Moscow, Trump attacked Huntsman about a month after he ended his 2012 campaign:

 Huntsman endorsed Trump for president in 2016, only to call on him to drop out of the race when the Access Hollywood video emerged.